 - Create a PDF that includes:

-- Form 14568, Model VCP Compliance Statement.
-This form is a model compliance statement.
-Use attachments to explain the failure, how you’ll correct it and the steps you’ll take to make certain the error won’t occur again.
+- Form 14568, Model VCP Compliance Statement (PDF), Model VCP Compliance Statement.
+Use attachments to explain the failure, how you’ll correct it and the steps you’ll take to make sure the error doesn’t happen again.

-- A copy of the corrective plan amendment that retroactively conforms the plan document to the plan’s operation with regards to hardship distributions
+- A copy of the corrective plan amendment that retroactively matches the plan document to the plan’s operations for hardship distributions

 - VCP submissions are not free.
-A user fee must be paid by the employer who sponsors the retirement plan that was not timely amended.
-The applicable user fee is based on the total amount of assets in your plan.
+The employer who sponsors the retirement plan must pay a user fee for the VCP submission.
+The fee is based on the total amount of assets in the plan.
 See the VCP Fee Schedule

 - Make your VCP submission via Pay.gov